Policies, contracts, letters, guidance and HR support tools for UK employers.

 Apprenticeships are commonly found in industries such as construction, manufacturing, healthcare, information technology, and skilled trades like plumbing, electrical work, and carpentry.
 They offer individuals an alternative pathway to traditional higher education and can lead to rewarding careers with opportunities for advancement and professional growth.
 Additionally, apprenticeships play a crucial role in addressing skills shortages, promoting workforce development, and strengthening the economy by providing businesses with a skilled and qualified workforce.

-Here we show you which resources to use for Managing an apprenticeship program effectively, taking into account the different decisions and directions that are likely / possible.
+Here we show you which resources to use to effectively create an apprenticeship program, taking into account the different decisions and directions that are likely / possible.

 Following this flowchart will ensure that you factor in all eventualities, follow legal / code of conduct or best practice processes, communicate effectively, and reduce the risk of things going wrong.